Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 us10-001.hana.ondemand.com

-// Replaced Link with needed values will look like this -- this should go in URL part of destination
+// Final Link should look like this -- this should go in URL part of destination

 https://deploy-service.cf.us10-001.hana.ondemand.com/slprot/31dfa10dtrial_quality-prod-6cvvjzsk/QLT/slp